 A vaccine is a preparation that improves immunity to a particular disease.
-It is a biological prepared product which contains typical agents resembling a microorganism that causes disease, made from weakened or dead forms of the microbes, one of its surface proteins or its toxins.
-It helps in the stimulation of the immune system and to identify the invaded microbes as the foreign agent and destroy it so that the immune system can be recognized and destroy any microorganism encountered later.
+It is a biologically prepared product which contains typical agents resembling a microorganism that causes diseases, made from weakened or dead forms of the microbes, one of its surface proteins or its toxins.
+It helps in the stimulation of the immune system and to identify the invaded microbes as the foreign agent and destroy it so that the immune system can be recognized and to destroy any microorganism encountered later.

 You need to understand the difference between vaccinations, vaccines, and immunizations.
-Let’s discuss them one after the another.
+Let’s discuss them one after the other.

 - A vaccine is an antigenic substance that develops immunity against a disease which can be delivered through needle injections or by mouth or by aerosol.

 - Vaccination is the injection of a dead or weakened organism that forms immunity against that organism in the body.

 - Immunization is the process by which an animal or a person stays protected from diseases.

 Vaccines are the perfect defense against a preventable and contagious disease that can be deadly.
 Vaccines are one of the safest medical products available, but there are some preventive measures one should adopt.
 Precise information about the values of vaccines along with their possible side-effects assists people to make decisions on vaccines.

 How Well Do Vaccines Work?

 No medicine can be labeled as perfect, but most of the vaccines produce immunity for about 90-100% of the cases.
 Certainly, better sanitation and hygiene can help prevent the spread of diseases, but the germs that are responsible, still stay around.
 The germs continue to make people sick as long as their existence.